-On this Tuesday after July 4, the tunnels were danker than usual, but Pete didn't mind.
+On this Tuesday in the Bronx after July 4 in the 1990s, the tunnels were danker than usual, but Pete didn't mind.
 He was kindly disposed to the fungus or lichen or whatever it was on the walls, and the dankness was part of their charm.
 There were all kinds of stories about what existed or what could be done in the tunnels, ranging from ghosts to teleportation portals to Pete's favorite – he'd encountered it in a science fiction story written by a professor in the Communications Department decades ago, even before Pete had been here as a student … yeah, "The Last Train to Margaretville," about how the tunnels actually were conduits to alternate realities.
 Margaretville -- he'd had a delicious dinner there at some academic conference just last year, at the Binnekill, a restaurant on Main Street that sat above a bubbling brook.